uniment/Objects.jl/README.md

 test2.a = '🐇'
 obj2.a ≠ test2.a
 ```
-Maybe that can be changed one day, that could be cool.
+Maybe that can be changed one day, that could be cool idk

 You can add and override parameters by splatting in more or with keyword arguments: